 The disease has also been found on Great Barrier Island, and isolated from soil at Trounson Kauri Park in the Waipoua Forest, Northland.
 It has also been found on land at Pakiri, at Okura Estuary Scenic Reserve, Albany Scenic Reserve, and on private land in the Rodney District.

-PTA is a soil-borne disease, spread by soil and soil-water movement, plant to plant transmission through underground root-to-root contact, and human and animal vectors (a vector is an organism that carries or spreads disease-causing micro organisms e.g. animals and birds).
+PTA is a soil-borne disease, spread by soil and soil-water movement, plant to plant transmission through underground root-to-root contact, human and animal vectors (a vector is an organism that carries or spreads disease-causing micro organisms e.g. animals and birds) and moderate to heavy rain washes soil-heavy water all through the bush and finally into the streams.

 For more information visit www.kauridieback.co.nz